JohnsonHansC/ConnectionVisualizer/README.md

 Hans Johnson - hcj4880@rit.edu
 Jon Massari - jsm5786@rit.edu

+Prerequisites:
+	Python 3 is installed
+	A web service is installed.
+I.e. apache/IIS/etc.
+	Tcpdump is installed

 This tool will take a PCAP, generating a csv which is parsed to display a chord diagram in HTML along with bar graphs showing top connections.

 CSV's are also labeled by system run time and placed in a history directory.
 Future plans are to be able to access historical data from the web interface.